crashoverride777/swifty-rate/README.md

 A simple protocol extension to show a rate game/app UIAlertController after a set amount of app launches.

-If you are looking for a more feature rich and advanced helper have a look at these.
+If you are looking for a more feature rich and advanced helper have a look at these 2 popular projects.

 https://github.com/nicklockwood/iRate